-How land tussle tore apart Delta Kingdom
+How land tussle tore apart Delta kingdom

 For the more than 30 minutes he spent with Saturday Vanguard, the elder statesman and member of the ruling royal family was staggered at what a simple matter of procuring land to build development projects has revolved in the community.

-It is not only the pan-Africanist that is thunderstruck at the goings-on, but every loyal Idumuje-Ugboko son and daughter are also chagrinned and outraged, especially by the events of the last five years, which have cast a smear on the kingdom.
+It is not only the pan-Africanist that is thunderstruck at the goings-on, every loyal Idumuje-Ugboko son and daughter is chagrinned and outraged, especially by the events of the last five years, which have cast a smear on the kingdom.

 Some persons have reportedly lost their lives, others brutalized and maimed, homes and property destroyed in triggered and senseless turmoil, while numerous cases are pending at courts in different parts of the state and beyond with no love lost among the residents.